zagara2/TrainScheduleHW/README.md

 The site is best viewed on a small to moderately large desktop or notebook (between 1280x800 and 1680x1050), but looks good on essentially any modern device's screen resolution.
 This includes both a 10" and 12" Netbook, a 13" and 15" notebook, 19"-24" desktops, Kindle Fire, Asus Nexus 7, iPad and iPad Pro, Samsung Galaxy tab, Microsoft Surface Pro, iPhone 3 and up (including iPhone 6-7 plus), Galaxy S2 and up, LG G 3-5, and 480p, 720p and 1080p televisions.

-The site's background is intentionally formatted somewhat differently for mobile, but is basically the same.
+The site's background is formatted slightly differently for mobile, but is basically the same.

 When the page is loaded properly, it should look like this: